nhusher/denormalizr/README.md

 npm install --save denormalizer
 ```

-denormalizr has no dependencies and a small codebase.
+denormalizer has no dependencies and a small codebase.

 ### Usage